-Students declared academically ineligible due to grades may petition the Graduate School for reinstatement after endorsement from the Director of the Master’s Programs.
+Students declared academically ineligible due to grades may petition the Graduate School for reinstatement after endorsement from the Director of Graduate Practice Programs.

-In order to determine whether a student’s request for reinstatement is eligible for endorsement, the Director of Master’s Programs will convene a committee made up of the student’s academic advisor, advanced practice coordinator, and one other graduate faculty member from the student’s specialty area, the program director, and the Director of Admissions and Student Services (ex-officio).
-The Director of Master’s Programs will chair the meeting and be a nonvoting member.
+In order to determine whether a student’s request for reinstatement is eligible for endorsement, the Director of Graduate Practice Programs will convene a committee made up of the student’s academic advisor, advanced practice coordinator, and one other graduate faculty member from the student’s specialty area, the program director, and the Assistant Dean of Student Affairs (ex-officio).
+The Director of Graduate Practice Programs will chair the meeting and be a nonvoting member.
 The student will be notified of the day and time of the meeting and be invited to meet with committee members.

 In collaboration with the student, the committee will develop a plan to support the student’s success that may include student activities and program supports.
 A simple majority of the voting members of the committee is required for any decision or recommendation regarding a student’s progression in the program.
 If the committee’s judgment is that no plan is likely to support success, reinstatement will be denied.
 However, such a decision will not be made without offering the student the chance to personally meet with the committee.

 The Director of Graduate Practice Programs will prepare a brief summary indicating the decision of the committee.
 This summary should include any conditions for continuance in the program, which may include, but are not limited to, extended study and tutorial assistance.
 A copy of this statement will be sent to the student and placed in the student’s folder.

 Students have the right to appeal the progression decision in writing to the Associate Dean for Academic Affairs in the School of Nursing within 10 working days of notification by the Director of Graduate Programs.